Don’t let fear prevent you from being a solo traveller. Learn how to stay safe with these essential safety tips for travelling alone.

 11. Try to blend in

 Wherever I travel, I try to blend in as much as I can.
-Now, I know that with my fair complexion I am never going to pass as a local in many corners of our globe.
-But there are other measures that you can take.
+Although my fair complexion means that I am never going to pass as a local in many corners of our globe, there are other measures that I can take.